mikitex70/plantuml-markdown/README.md

 The `width` and `height` options must include a [CSS unit](https://www.w3schools.com/cssref/css_units.asp).

 `source` parameter is used for inclusion of an external source diagram instead on an inline code.
+This can be used for theming and/or defining participants in another file.
 Here's an example in GitLab/GitHub block syntax.

-> basic.puml
+> participants.puml

     @startuml
+    skinparam roundcorner 10
+    participant "Alice" as A
+    participant "Bob" as B
+    @enduml

+> index.md

+    ```plantuml source="participants.puml"
+        @startuml
+        '' Source file defines the participants.
         title Authentication Sequence
-        Alice->Bob: Authentication Request
+        A->B: Authentication Request
-        note right of Bob: Bob thinks about it Bob->Alice: Authentication Response
+        note right of B: Bob thinks about it
+        B->A: Authentication Response
         @enduml

-> index.md

-    ```plantuml source="basic.puml"
-        '' This code is ignored and basic.puml is used instead.
-        Goofy ->  MickeyMouse: calls
-        Goofy <-- MickeyMouse: responds
     ```

 Installation